SoulBoundProtocol/ERC721S/readme.md

 ## Features

-- Non-transferable
+- Non-transferable: SoulBound
-- Community recovery
+- Community recovery: at extreme condition (lost private key), community multisig (contract owner) can transfer the token to the new wallet under the approvement of the token holder.
-- Gas saving
+- Gas saving: reuse the code in ERC721A
-- Sybil labelling
+- Sybil identification: each address is associated with an `isSybil` variable for projects to identify Sybil/bot.
-- Soul power
+- Soul power: each address is associated with an `isSybil` variable, a score that measures the soul power associated with the addresss (e.g. the contribution score to the project).